 Batapi: Classic Japanese Buttered Peanut Snack

-Before I have my friends over and host a drinking party, I sometimes go shopping at a convenience store near my house and prepare alcoholic beverages and “Otsumami (おつまみ)” for the party.
+For a drinking party with my friends, I often go shopping at a convenience store near my house and prepare alcoholic beverages and “Otsumami (おつまみ)”.

-Actually, Otsumami is the Japanese word for finger foods and nibbles eaten as accompaniments for alcoholic drinks, and each convenience store in Japan usually stocks a large variety of Otsumami snacks.
+Otsumami is the Japanese word for finger foods and nibbles eaten with alcoholic drinks, and convenience stores in Japan carry a large variety of those snacks.

 What is Batapi?

-By the way, according to this Japanese recipe site, the basic making method of Batapi peanuts is as follows,
+Based on this Japanese recipe site, the preparation of Batapi nuts is simple as follows,

-- Once the butter starts to bubble, add blanched peanuts to the pan
+- Once the butter starts to bubble, add blanched peanuts.

-- Fry the peanuts lightly and sprinkle salt over it
+- Fry the nuts lightly and sprinkle salt over the pan.

-Despite that, the majority of Batapi peanuts being sold at supermarkets and convenience stores in Japan are not oily at all but dry.
-As a matter of fact, we Japanese, except for cooking enthusiasts, hardly make Batapi at home but purchase in grocery stores.
+Actually, we Japanese, except for cooking enthusiasts, hardly make Batapi at home but purchase it in grocery stores.

-Since Batapi has been a favorite of drinkers in Japan, many Japanese food companies are producing their own Batapi peanuts, adding their own unique twists.
+Since Batapi has been a favorite of drinkers in Japan, many Japanese food companies produce the snack, adding unique twists.

-As an example, what sets the Batapi I have now apart from its counterparts is the use of Jane’s Krazy Mixed-Up Salt.
+For example, what sets this product apart from its counterparts is the use of Jane’s Krazy Mixed-Up Salt.